akash-akya/exile/README.md

 **Highlights**

 * Back pressure
-* it does not use any middleware program
+* no middleware program
-  * no additional os process. no performance/resource cost
+  * no additional os process.
+No performance/resource cost
   * no need to install any external command
-* tries to handle zombie process by attempting to cleanup external process. *But* as there is no middleware involved with exile so it is still possbile to endup with zombie process
+* tries to handle zombie process by attempting to clean up external process. *But* as there is no middleware involved with exile, so it is still possible to endup with zombie process if program misbehave.
 * stream abstraction
-* selectively consume stdout and stderr
+* selectively consume stdout and stderr streams

 If you are running executing huge number of external programs **concurrently** (more than few hundred) you might have to increase open file descriptors limit (`ulimit -n`)

 Non-blocking io can be used for other interesting things.
-Such as reading named pipe (FIFO) files. `Exile.stream!(~w(cat data.pipe))` does not block schedulers so you can open hundreds of fifo files unlike default `file` based io.
+Such as reading named pipe (FIFO) files. `Exile.stream!(~w(cat data.pipe))` does not block schedulers, so you can open hundreds of fifo files unlike default `file` based io.

 #### TODO